aiea-lab/FrameMind/README.md

 - Save or analyze the condensed data save(condensed_data, 'output_file_path')

+Input:
+Frame structure

+Output:
+Frames --

 #Examples

+One scene of the dataset --> How the frame gets condensed

 #Condensation
 Contributions are welcome!
 Please fork this repository, create a branch, and submit a pull request with your changes.